 Both brands are known to produce products that offer a bang for your buck and in many cases have similar features and aesthetics.
 Similarities which often leave our customers wondering, is Hikvision better than Dahua?

-In this article we will compare Hikvision’s 4MP AcuSense Fixed Turret Network Camera with Dahua’s 4MP Fixed Focal Eyeball WizSense Network Camera across several dimensions.
+To help guide you on how to compare specific products across different CCTV brands, in this article we will compare Hikvision’s 6MP Darkfighter Fixed Turret Network Camera with Dahua’s 6MP Fixed Focal Eyeball WizSense Network Camera across several relevant dimensions.

 Sensor Size and Low Light Ability

-The above cameras both have the same sensor size and type: 1/2.7″ Progressive Scan CMOS sensors.
+Dahua’s Wizsense has a 1/2.7″ Progressive Scan CMOS sensor, while Hikvision’s Darkfighter has a 1/2.4″ Progressive Scan CMOS sensor.
 However, for the majority of their products both brands typically use 1/3″Progressive Scan CMOS sensors.

 Both products offer fixed lenses with different focal lengths.
-However Hikvision’s AcuSense Turret has a greater range compared to Dahua’s model.
+However Hikvision’s Darkfighter has a greater range compared to Dahua’s Wizsense.

 Bitrate is the amount of processing power required to record and watch a video.
 Similar to the way in which the quality of images is determined by resolution, bitrate indicates video quality.

-To date, the majority of Hikvision and Dahua CCTV cameras support ONVIF and PTSP protocol.
+To date, the majority of Hikvision and Dahua CCTV cameras support ONVIF and RTSP protocol.